-We offer Cape Buffalo hunts in the following areas:
+We offer Free Range Cape Buffalo hunts in various hunting areas including:

 This area is fantastic for hunting dangerous game and is for some, the greatest experience on earth.
 The thrill of stalking an animal that is has equal or superior killing power can ignites a serious adrenaline rush.
 For your best experience and for quality Elephant, averaging 45 pounds tuskers - with largest bull being a 68 pound tusker, and top quality Cape Buffalo averaging a spread of between 40" and 43" with the largest being a 45” spread.
 We often come accross old hardboss daggaboys which in our eyes is the Utimate Trophy Buffalo.
 Lion, Hippo, Croc and leopard sitings in the area is also incredible.
 The area does not have a lot of plainsgame and if you are after plains game, this area is not for you.

 There are no fences between the Kruger and this consession and animals roam free between the park and the hunting concession.
 A focussed Buffalo hunt is normally a 10 day hunt and you can expect to pay around $19,500 to $21,500 for your day and trophy fees.
 Book well in advance - 18 to 24 months to avoid disappointment.